Finland joins NATO, Russia threatens 'countermeasures'

 Finnish President Saul Niinisto said Finland’s most significant contribution to NATO’s common deterrence and defence would be to defend its own territory.
 There is still significant work to be done to co-ordinate this with NATO, he said.

-“It is a great day for Finland and I want to say that it is an important day for NATO,” Niinisto said at a joint news conference with Stoltenberg.
+“It is a great day for Finland and I want to say that it is an important day for NATO,” Mr Niinisto said at a joint news conference with Mr Stoltenberg.

 The Kremlin said Russia would be forced to take “countermeasures.”
 Defence Minister Sergei Shoigu said Finland’s accession raised the risk of the Ukraine conflict escalating further.